 Unexplained Weight Gain or Weight Loss

-Tumors in the adrenal glands can interfere with the body's metabolism.
-Weight gain or weight loss due to adrenal tumors is primarily driven by the hormones produced (or not produced) by the adrenal glands.
+Tumours in the adrenal glands can interfere with the body's metabolism.
+Weight gain or weight loss due to adrenal tumours is primarily driven by the hormones produced (or not produced) by the adrenal glands.

-• Weight gain: The adrenal glands produce a hormone called cortisol, which helps your body respond to stress, maintain blood pressure, and regulate your metabolism (how your body uses food for energy).
-When a tumor makes the adrenal gland produce too much cortisol, it can cause an increase in appetite and make your body hold onto more weight — especially in the face, neck, abdomen, and upper back.
+- Weight gain: The adrenal glands produce a hormone called cortisol, which helps your body respond to stress, maintain blood pressure, and regulate your metabolism (how your body uses food for energy)9.
+When a tumour makes the adrenal gland produce too much cortisol, it can cause an increase in appetite and make your body hold onto more weight, especially in the face, neck, abdomen, and upper back.
 This can lead to weight gain.

-• Weight loss: On the other hand, if the tumor affects the adrenal gland in a way that produces less of certain hormones needed by your body, it can cause a decrease in appetite and change how your body burns or stores fat, leading to weight loss.
+- Weight loss: On the other hand, if the tumour affects the adrenal gland, reducing the production of certain hormones your body needs, it can decrease appetite and alter how your body burns or stores fat, leading to weight loss10.
 Both weight gain and weight loss can cause stretch marks, which are common signs.

 Muscle Weakness and Fatigue

-When the adrenal glands aren't working right because of a tumor, muscles may feel weak — like the way your legs might feel after a long run — but it happens without exercising.
+When the adrenal glands aren't working right because of a tumour, muscles may feel weak, like the way your legs might feel after a long run, but it happens without exercising1.

 High Blood Pressure

-The adrenal glands make aldosterone, which helps control blood pressure.
-A tumor can make the gland produce too much of the aldosterone hormone, leading to high blood pressure.
+The adrenal glands make aldosterone, which helps control blood pressure11.
+A tumour can cause the gland to produce too much aldosterone, leading to high blood pressure.

 Blood Sugar Fluctuations

 The adrenal glands also play a role in managing blood sugar.
-When they're not working correctly because of a tumor, sugar levels can go up and down.
-This is like a seesaw that doesn't stay balanced and can lead to diabetes.
+When they're not working correctly because of a tumour, sugar levels can go up and down.
+This is like a seesaw that doesn't stay balanced and can lead to diabetes12.

 Nausea, Vomiting, and Abdominal Pain

-When an adrenal tumor grows, it can press on nearby organs, causing pain or a feeling of fullness.
+When an adrenal tumour grows, it can press on nearby organs, causing pain or a feeling of fullness13.
 Accompanying weight gain may cause your clothes to feel tight all of a sudden.
 Or your skin may feel tight and itchy.

 Does Adrenal Cancer Show Up in Blood Work?

-Adrenal dysfunction can sometimes be detected through blood work.
-When adrenal tumors are present, they produce excess hormones that can be measured in the blood.
-For instance, elevated levels of cortisol, aldosterone, androgens, or estrogens in blood (or in urine tests) can be indicative of an adrenal tumor.
+Adrenal dysfunction can sometimes be detected in blood work14.
+When adrenal tumours are present, they produce excess hormones that can be measured in the blood.
+For instance, elevated levels of cortisol, aldosterone, androgens, or oestrogens in blood (or in urine tests) can be indicative of an adrenal tumour.

-While blood tests can show abnormal hormone levels suggesting the presence of an adrenal tumor, further imaging tests like computed tomography (CT scan) or magnetic resonance imaging (MRI) of the adrenal glands are typically needed to locate and assess the tumor directly.
+While blood tests can show abnormal hormone levels suggesting the presence of an adrenal tumour, further imaging tests like computed tomography (CT scan) or magnetic resonance imaging (MRI) of the adrenal glands are typically needed to locate and assess the tumour directly15.

 How Does Adrenal Cancer Start?

-Adrenal cancer, specifically adrenocortical carcinoma (ACC), originates in the adrenal cortex — the outer layer of the adrenal glands, located on top of each kidney.
+Adrenal cancer, specifically adrenocortical carcinoma (ACC), originates in the adrenal cortex, the outer layer of the adrenal glands, located on top of each kidney6.
 The exact cause of adrenal cancer is still unknown.
-But like other cancers, it starts when cells grow uncontrollably, forming a tumor.
+But like other cancers, it starts when cells grow uncontrollably, forming a tumour.
 Over time, these cancer cells in the adrenal glands can invade nearby tissues or spread to other body parts.

 Who Is Most Likely to Get Adrenal Gland Cancer?

 Adrenal carcinoma (cancer) is rare and can occur at any age.
-But while anyone can develop adrenal cancer, certain factors can increase the risk:
+But while anyone can develop adrenal cancer, certain factors can increase the risk16:

 It's worth noting that many people diagnosed with adrenal cancer might not have any clear risk factors, and many who have known risk factors won't develop the disease.